microsoft/ODBC-Specification/ODBC 4.0.md

 The flattened view may not be comprehensive (there may be data not available through the relational view, data modeled as strings representing structured content of a particular format, the data may not be updatable through that view, etc.) but existing ODBC 3.x clients must be able to meaningfully interact with the data.

 The convenience to existing clients of representing hierarchical data through a relational lens sacrifices fidelity.
-Applications that specify a value for the `SQL_ATTR_ODBC_VERSION` environment attribute of 4.x or greater may see a hierarchical structure containing row, collection, and untyped data values.
+Applications that specify a value for the `SQL_ATTR_ODBC_VERSION` environment attribute of 4.x or greater may see a hierarchical structure containing row, collection, and variant-typed data values.

 For more information on compatibility, see [Section 5, Compatibility](#5-compatibility)